-Wendy says: “In my experience, people do not enjoy giving negative feedback and it is not given to be malicious.
+People do not enjoy giving negative feedback and it is not given to be malicious.
 Negative feedback or constructive criticism is given so the individual involved can grow and learn.
-If a client felt you did a superb piece of work you would want to know about it and the same rules apply if you did a piece of work that was mediocre – you would want to know about it.”
+If a client felt you did a superb piece of work you would want to know about it and the same rules apply if you did a piece of work that was mediocre – you would want to know about it.

 Responding to negative feedback

 How you react to negative feedback is a crucial part of the process, both for your own personal development but also in order to maintain healthy, long-term relationships with your clients.
 Hopefully, the feedback will have provided you with some constructive input on your translation.
 Whether or not you personally agree with all the changes, you have to acknowledge the feedback in a professional manner, and demonstrate that you will take it on board.
 Here are my tips on how to write a good feedback response email.

 Don’t respond immediately.
 I’ve seen it time and time again that our project managers send a feedback email and get a response within two minutes, the response often being very emotional and defensive.
 It’s natural to be upset or defensive as your first emotional response to criticism.
 But the point is, it really is only the first response.
 At that moment, you haven’t allowed yourself to look at the feedback objectively yet.
 So, hold off pressing the Reply button and let the feedback sink in before you respond.